 any other upfront charges due to your lender during that year

-Put another way, the APR is the overall cost of your loan.
+Put simply, the APR is the overall cost of your loan.

 Here's an example: